leylabmpi/conda_env_setup/README.md

 ## Optional items to install

+### Creating QIIME (v1 & v2) environments

+Especially for QIIME2, it is recommended to create separate environments just for that software.
+This will prevent software version issues if you want to install other software.

+To create the environments:

+`bash qiime_env_setup.sh`

-### Install phyloseq R package
+### Install phyloseq & microbiome R packages

-The phyloseq R package is very useful for microbiome data analysis in R
+The phyloseq (& microbiome) R packages are very useful for microbiome data analysis in R

 For py2 environment: